webmanagementdgn/proj-sample-1/README.md

-<h2>live site to showcase this project https://project-sample-wd.netlify.app/ <h2>
+<h4>live site to showcase this project https://project-sample-wd.netlify.app/
- this project is in persian but its simple enough for everyone to test the functionality of it
+ this project is in persian but its simple enough for everyone to test the functionality of it<h4>